 - Mozilla Firefox is not a user-friendly web browser at all.
 If you are new to the world of web browsers, you may find it a bit complicated than Google Chrome and Internet Explorer.

 - The web page downloading seriously gets affected due to multiple plugins running in the background.

 - Not all websites are accessible on Mozilla Firefox due to severe compatibility issues.

 - Eats too much of your CPU memory and affects the overall performance of your computer/device.

-The social networking websites have taken the world of internet by storm.
+Social networking websites have taken the world of the internet by storm.
 It does not surprise us anymore when someone asks us to ‘add’ him/her on Facebook or ‘follow’ him/her on Twitter or Instagram.
-While the social media has its perks; it has, in store, a major chunk of disadvantages that come with it.
+While social media has its perks; it has, in-store, a major chunk of disadvantages that come with it.

 - Most of you would have come across fake profiles on Facebook and Twitter that are solely used for harassing young boys and girls.
 Peter Chapman – now a convicted murderer, had a false profile on Facebook with over 3000 friends which he used to prey on young women.
 He raped and then murdered one of his “Facebook friends” back in 2009 and was charged with the crimes back in 2010.

 - A study indicates that 63% of Facebook users are subjected to stalking without even being aware of the fact that they are stalked online by someone.
 It is imperative that you double-check what you are posting online and what your default privacy settings are because as noted by the security experts, Facebook and other social networks use “Share with Public” as your default privacy settings.

 - Social media can be used to attack individuals for voicing their opinions or sharing their pictures or videos publicly.
 Melody Hensley – a feminist woman claims that she now suffers from PTSD due to the constant trolling and hatred she receives from her “followers” on Twitter.